 - Remove or repair any parts of the home with internal moisture or mold to improve air quality and reduce deterioration.

 - Improve the efficiency of heating, cooling and hot water equipment.

 - Install home ventilation, smart thermostats, LEDs, smart power strips, ENERGY STAR appliances, solar PV, an electric vehicle charger, and other efficient technologies that improve home performance.

 The right mix of improvements to your home will depend on the age and quality of current equipment, the local climate, and your home energy goals.
-The first step to determining the appropriate combination and size of equipment for your home is getting a professional assessment.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.